wocn-unicamp/TraceFL-Net-Sim/README.md

 ---

-# License
+## License

-The modified LEAF component includes its license under:
+The modified LEAF component includes its corresponding license under:

 ```text
 leaf-sync/LICENSE.md
 ```

-Add the corresponding top-level project license here if the complete TraceFL-Net-Sim repository is distributed under a separate license.
+If the complete TraceFL-Net-Sim repository is distributed under a separate license, add the corresponding top-level `LICENSE` file and reference it here.